-Foreign companies whose securities are publicly traded are required to use IFRS unless the ECSRC grants specific exemption from the requirement that is in the Securities (Continuing Disclosure Obligations of Issuers) Regulations 2001.
+Foreign companies whose securities are publicly traded are required to use the standards adopted in country, unless the ECSRC grants specific exemption from the requirement that is in the Securities (Continuing Disclosure Obligations of Issuers) Regulations 2001.
 The trading of foreign securities is governed by the Securities (Foreign Securities and Intermediaries) Regulations 2004 adopted under Securities Act 2001.
-The Securities (Foreign Securities and Intermediaries) Regulations 2004 may be downloaded here.